Esther Barazzone

 Esther Barazzone (born 1946) is an independent American consultant in higher education governance and leadership, and president emerita of Chatham University in Pittsburgh, Pennsylvania.
 As president of Chatham from 1992 to 2016, when she retired, she was one of the longest-serving university presidents in the U.S. She maintains roles in several organizations supporting international and U.S. higher learning, women’s leadership, and sustainability.

-Chatham was a challenged women’s liberal arts college when Barazzone took over as president.
-Under her leadership it became a thriving coeducational university earning national and international attention and rankings, especially for its environmental, international and women’s programs.
+When Barazzone became president, Chatham was a women’s liberal arts college.
+During her tenure, it became a coeducational university and expanded its academic program, including those focused on environment studies, international studies, and women's studies.
+The university received increased attention and was included in various national and international ranking.

 Early life and education

 Born in 1946 in Charleston, West Virginia, Barazzone grew up in Bluefield, West Virginia, and attended high school in Punta Gorda, Florida.
 She earned a BA in philosophy and history from New College, Sarasota, Florida (a tutorial institution modeled after the New College, Oxford), where she was one of the first two students admitted and a Charter Scholar.
 Her experience with New College's experimental program guided her philosophy throughout her career, emphasizing institutional innovation and “a high level of accountability in student learning and great levels of freedom and support in helping them get there.”

 After studying history in Spain on a Fulbright scholarship, she was named a graduate Fellow of the Faculty at Columbia University, where she earned an MA and a PhD in European Intellectual history.
 Her dissertation was on Sir James Mackintosh, a Scottish historian, jurist and member of Parliament (1765-1832).
 She later earned certificates from the Wharton School of Business Administration and the Harvard Institute for Educational Management.